SeckinSinanIsik/FilmScaningProject/README.md

 # FilmScaningProject

-There are two modes of running the the automization:
+There are two modes of running this automization:

 1- Mechanized version will only require an Arduino sketch to be uploaded to an Arduino.
 Corrections and framings of are made manually using push buttons.